Financial Aid | College Catalog

 - Transfer Grant—$5,000 grant awarded to transfer students (never attended Bridgewater College) with a minimum of 12 transferable credits earned after graduation from high school.

 - Phi Theta Kappa Scholarship—$3,000 grant awarded to transfer students with membership in PTK from the community college system.

 - Eagle Award—$13,000 or $18,000 grant awarded to selected incoming freshmen and $6,500 or $9,000 to incoming transfer students who do not qualify for academic scholarships.

 Commonwealth of Virginia Financial Aid

-Virginia Tuition Assistance Grant - The amount of the Virginia Tuition Assistance Grant (VTAG) is determined by the Virginia General Assembly.
-For the 2016-2017 academic session, the maximum estimated value of this grant for full-time, undergraduate students domiciled in Virginia is $3,200.
-VTAG award of half of the undergraduate amount is also be available to full-time, graduate students domiciled in Virginia who are enrolled in the graduate athletic training program (CIP Code 51.0913).
+Virginia Tuition Assistance Grant—The amount of the Virginia Tuition Assistance Grant (VTAG) is determined by the Virginia General Assembly.
+For the 2017-2018 academic session, the maximum estimated value of this grant for full-time, undergraduate students domiciled in Virginia is $3,300.
+A VTAG award of half of the undergraduate amount is also available to fulltime, graduate students domiciled in Virginia who are enrolled in the graduate athletic training program (CIP Code 51.0913).
 The VTAG application deadline is July 31, and the application form is available at bridgewater.edu/financingyoureducation.